Abdul-WriteCodes/GOALPANION/README.md

 ---

 ## Description
-**ACHIEVIT** is an AI-driven, adaptive academic planning system designed to help **students and researchers structure, track, and achieve their goals**.
+**ACHIEVIT** is an AI-driven, adaptive planning system designed to help **students and researchers structure, track, and achieve their resolution goals**.
-It supports academic tasks such as studying for exams, completing assignments, or writing dissertations while taking into account **real-world constraints** like time availability, skill level, and deadlines.
+It supports academic tasks such as studying for exams, completing assignments, or writing dissertations/thesis while taking into account **real-world constraints** like time availability, skill level, and deadlines.

 By combining **heuristic milestone logic** with **LLM reasoning**, ACHIEVIT provides **adaptive, context-aware guidance** that evolves as users make progress on their goals.
 The system breaks goals into actionable milestones, tracks completion, and dynamically adjusts plans to maximize success.